opplieam/buy-better/README.md

 `microservice` will not pay off.

 BUT I make this project for the learning purpose.
 So I pick `distributed monolith` as a system design pattern So it sit between `monolith` and `microservice`.
-Also, have a room to learn a new things.

-The database system design pattern part is weired because I to find the halfway point of monolith and microservice ends up with a questionable design.
+The database system design pattern part is weired because I want to find the halfway point between monolith and microservice.
+It's ends up with a questionable design.
 If I have to re-design, It should be like this
-  * 1 database from the beginning until `Choreography pattern` is required (event driven) or learning `message queue`, then split database would be a good idea.
+  * 1 database from the beginning until `Choreography pattern` is required (event driven), then split database would be a good idea.

 ## TO LEARN